StarDotJPG/note-taker/README.md

 # Note Taker

 ## Description
-This is a websie using an Express node.js backend that will track notes created by a user.
+This is a website using an Express node.js backend that will track notes created by a user.

 Notes can also be accessed using these API calls:
 * GET /api/notes - Gets all notes